sarajchi/ppo-dynamic-trajectory-tracking/README.md

 The target trajectory is represented as a continuous circular Cartesian path in 3D space.

-At each timestep, the desired target position is computed from a parameterised circular trajectory:
+At each simulation timestep, the desired target position is generated from a parameterised circular trajectory:

 ```python
 target = [